lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   require some parameters.
 MO is only used during the compression phase.
 The set of MOs defined in this document can be found in {{chap-MO}}.

-* Compression Decompression Action (CDA) describes the compression and decompression processes.
-The CDA may require some parameters.
-CDA is used in both the compression and the decompression phases.
+* Compression Decompression Action (CDA) describes the compression and decompression processes to be performed after the MO
+  is applied.
+The CDA may require some parameters to be processed.
+CDAs are used in both the compression and the decompression functions.
 The set of CDAs defined in this document can be found in {{chap-CDA}}.

 ## Rule ID for SCHC C/D {#IDComp}

-Rule IDs are sent by the compression element and are received for the decompression element.
+Rule IDs are sent by the compression function in one side and are received for the decompression function in the other side.
 In SCHC C/D, the Rule IDs are specific to a Dev.
 Hence, multiple Dev instances may use the same Rule ID to define different header compression contexts.
 To identify the correct Rule ID, the SCHC C/D needs to correlate the Rule ID with the Dev identifier to find the appropriate Rule to be applied.